 Skin Cancer Prevention

-We all know the saying prevention is the best medicine, well in the prevention of skin cancer this is absolutely true!
+We all know the saying prevention is the best medicine, and in the prevention of skin cancer this is absolutely true.
 There are a number of key tips that you can use to prevent skin cancer.

 - Check your own skin every 3 months or enlist the help of a friend or family member and make it a regular occurrence.